50 Free Things To Do in Beverly Hills

 Live Like a Local

-42. Wednesday through Sunday, visit The Paley Center for Media where you can access a library of some of the best television programming of the past decades or catch a screening.
-Visit the Paley Center's website for daily screening schedules.
+43. Wednesday through Sunday, visit The Paley Center for Media where you can access a library of some of the best television programming of the past decades or catch a screening.
+The Paley has also featured exhibits from popular television shows, such as Hairspray Live!, American Horror Story, Survivor and South Park.
+Visit the Paley Center's website for daily screening schedules and information on current and upcoming exhibits.

 49. Access free Wi-Fi at most any of the local coffee shops and on the Beverly Hills Civic Center grounds.